domdomegg/rsa-securid-browser-extension/README.md

 Easy to use browser extension for generating RSA SecurID token codes.

+NB: This is an unofficial hobby project, and is in no way affiliated with or endorsed by RSA Security.
+Use at your own risk.

 ![Example of using the RSA SecurID browser extension to login](img/demo.gif)

 Found a bug, or have an idea for an improvement?
 [Raise an issue](https://github.com/domdomegg/rsa-securid-browser-extension/issues).